thorntail/thorntail-examples/jpa/jpa-eclipselink/README.md

         <version>${version.wildfly-swarm}</version>
     </dependency>

-The `wildfly-swarm-jpa-eclipselink` dependency provides the JPA APIs with EclipseLink as JPA provider and `wildfly-swarm-undertow` provides the Servlet
+The `jpa-eclipselink` dependency provides the JPA APIs with EclipseLink as JPA provider and `undertow` provides the Servlet APIs.
-APIs.

 ## Run